sb1705/AdversarialAutoencoder/README.md

 # AdversarialAutoencoder

-This repo contains a command line tool for the training of an adversarial autoencoder.
+This repo contains a command line tool for the training of an Adversarial Autoencoder.

 Keras (https://keras.io/) and Keras-adversarial (https://github.com/bstriner/keras-adversarial/) have been used for implementing the ANN.

 Click (http://click.pocoo.org/5/) has been used for the command line support.

 # Setup